chester county and philadelphia area wedding photographer

 When a second shooter is hired, two points of view are captured, and one photographer can cover the dance floor while the other can capture seated couples and the ones who hang around the bar all night.

-The reception part of a wedding usually spans four to six hours, and includes cocktail hour, the introductions, first dance, toasts, bride and father dance, groom and mother dance, cake cutting, garter toss, bouquet toss, and any number of other formal or cultural dances.
+The reception part of a wedding usually spans four to six hours, and includes cocktail hour, the introductions, first dance, toasts, parent dances, cake cutting, garter toss, bouquet toss, and any number of other formal or cultural dances.

 I use different lenses to show wider venue shots where you see a ton of people partying, and close-up, intimate photographs of the first dance, parent dances and toasts.
 Professional lighting is used to create the best images possible, and for creative effects such as backlighting or dramatic shadows.